-^[1] For Residential and General Service, both the inside and outside customers are included in the customer classes.
+- [1] For Residential and General Service, both the inside and outside customers are included in the customer classes. - [2] Water District Administration charges are not included in price revenues.

 VI.
 PRICE RECOMMENDATIONS

 The purpose of this section is to present staff's proposal for revisions to each of EWEB's published water price schedules.
 Outside city prices for each retail class have a 30% differential.